In this article, you’ll find answers to questions like:

 3. What should I teach my child?

 You don’t need to address the sweating-inducing topic of sexuality in kindergarten unless asked, but you should teach your child the proper names of their body parts, such as vagina and penis, by preschool.

-“This normalizes that there is nothing shameful about any part of their body, particularly their private parts,” says Eleanor Weekes, supervisor of Therapy Services at Community Partners, a Palm Beach County nonprofit funded by Children’s Services Council.
+“This normalizes that there is nothing shameful about any part of their body, particularly their private parts,” says Eleanor Weekes, former supervisor of Therapy Services at Community Partners, a Palm Beach County nonprofit organization funded by Children’s Services Council.
 “The earlier you start, the less stigma there will be.”